Pierre-Demessence/Cornibot/README.md

 ## Notes

 * There's an in-memory mongodb database for development, so you don't have to install anything.
 (But everything will be reset when the program is stopped.)
-* To ease development with mongodb it's recommended to install Compass (<https://www.mongodb.com/products/compass>).
+* To ease development with mongodb, it's recommended to install Compass (<https://www.mongodb.com/products/compass>).